-Sister Imelda, was born in Cabanatuan City, Philippines.
-She graduated from the University of the East with a BA degree in 1961 and became a Certified Public Accountant in 1962.
-Sister Imelda worked for an auditing firm in Manila and taught part-time at the University of the East before entering the Maryknoll Sisters in 1965.
+Sister Imelda was born in Cabanatuan City, Philippines.
+She graduated from the University of the East with a B.A.
+Degree in 1961 and became a Certified Public Accountant in 1962.
+She worked for an auditing firm in Manila and taught part-time at the University of the East before entering the Maryknoll Sisters in 1965.
 She made her First Profession of Vows in 1968 and was appointed Chief Accountant of Maryknoll College while waiting for her mission assignment and visa to serve abroad.

 In January 1970, Sister Imelda was assigned to Tanzania.
 For one semester, she taught at Shinyanga Commercial Institute and transferred to Mwanza’s Nyegezi Social Training Institute (now St. Augustine University), where she served as Head of Accountancy Department and was Dean of Business Studies until 1979.

 Sister Imelda earned her MBA from the University of the Philippines in Quezon City in 1981.
 She then returned to Tanzania and became Lecturer in the Faculty of Commerce and Management at the University of Dar es Salaam.

 In 1984, at the 12th General Assembly of the Maryknoll Sisters, Sister Imelda was elected to serve as one of the five members of the Central Governing Board.
 After completing her term in 1991, she did a post-graduate diploma in social development at the Coady International Institute at St. Francis Xavier University in Nova Scotia, Canada.

 Sister Imelda returned to the University of Dar es Salaam in 1992 and was glad to find that some of her former students were already instructors.
 One of them assisted her in developing accounting materials, and she later published a Financial Accounting textbook adapted for Tanzania.